-While working with desktop application development, we may sometimes required to work with Multithreaded programming.
-It can also help in optimizing the performance of the software as it make most usage of the CPU core(s) and thus providing better throughput/results.
-We refer to this type of implementation as ‘multi-tasking’ also.
-As in such case, our application will be able to do different type of tasks at the same time, in parallel.
+While developing desktop applications, we may sometimes be required to work with Multithreaded programming.
+This can also help optimize the software’s performance, as it makes the most of the CPU core(s) and thus provides better throughput/results.
+We also refer to this type of implementation as ‘multi-tasking’.
+In such a case, our application will be able to do different types of tasks at the same time, in parallel.

-For Example, just consider a simple database based desktop application development scenario, where your application will retrieve a series of data and show to user.
-Now, if the database connectivity is slow for some reason, your application will normally get stuck.
-User won’t be able to do anything else but wait for the process to be finished.
-In such cases, we can nicely design a thread based implementation, which will allow user to do other actions while your application is retrieving data from a database, and improves the usability in a large-scale.
+For Example, just consider a simple database-based desktop application development scenario, where your application will retrieve a series of data and show it to the user.
+Now, if the database connectivity is slow for some reason, your application will typically get stuck.
+Users won’t be able to do anything else but wait for the process to be finished.
+In such cases, we can nicely design a thread-based implementation, which will allow users to do other actions while your application is retrieving data from a database and improves usability on a large scale.

 A simple classic thread Example:

-As you can see, first we need to define a ‘ThreadStart’ instance with the function that we will need to be executed in thread.
-Then, this instance are required as parameter in our ‘Thread’ class initialization.
+As you can see, first, we need to define a ‘ThreadStart’ instance with the function that will be executed in a thread.
+Then, this instance is required as a parameter in our ‘Thread’ class initialization.
 After calling the ‘start’ method, the function will be called for execution in parallel to other processes.

-Also, remember that, the function will be called only once. to keep it alive is our own responsibility.
-That means, we will need to run it inside a for loop until it satisfy a certain criteria.
-The ‘Sleep’ method waits that particular thread for the given amount of time(in milliseconds) before executing next statement.
+Also, remember that the function will be called only once.
+Keeping it alive is our responsibility.
+That means we will need to run it inside a for loop until it meets a certain criteria.
+The ‘Sleep’ method waits for that particular thread for the given amount of time(in milliseconds) before executing the next statement.

 Multithreaded Programming With Classic Threads: